 Medication can and does have its place in helping a person get over a hump in their lives, but in my opinion it should not be the long term solution.
 I believe that no medication can ever take away the emotional issues that form the basis of the depression.

 In fact you may be visiting these pages because you or a friend may have been taking medication or tried talking therapies but haven't noticed any long term shifts or changes.

 The roots and causes of depression live in the subconscious mind.
 That's where all your memories, emotions and feelings are stored, and so through hypnotherapy we work with the subconscious to uncover and neutralise the causes and drivers of the depression.

 You are then able to find some peace and clarity and have a stronger grasp on events and circumstances so that you can begin to enjoy life again.

 The number of sessions required will vary according your individual needs and circumstances along with how quickly we can get to the root and cause of the issue.

-The cost per session is £60, with each session lasting around 2 hours.
+The cost per session is £60, with each session normally lasting between 90 minutes to 2 hours.

 Payment is per session and can be paid in cash, debit card, Visa or MasterCard at the end of each session.

-Call me now on 01772 499046 or "email me by clicking here to start making positive changes in your life.
+Call me on 01772 439046, or email me by clicking here to start making positive changes in your life.